15 Sep How to Better Use Social Media For Business

 As in life, it is better to be positive than negative.
 Be full of generosity when you see things that you like.

 Still the gorilla of social media, Facebook has a considerable user base globally.
 That may be the understatement of the century.
 According to an Evan Osnos article in The New Yorker, the user base is not only unprecedented in the history of American enterprise, but the 2.2 billion people who log in at least once a month is equivalent in size to Christianity.
-The article also claims that its precision advertising model, “earns Facebook for ad revenue in a year than all American newspapers combined.”
+Using Facebook’s precision advertising model, “earns Facebook for ad revenue in a year than all American newspapers combined.”

-In Australia, a whopping proportion of us are active users.
+In Australia, a whopping proportion of us is on Facebook and active users.
 When you cut out the very young and the very old, you can appreciate the numbers.
 If there is one place you are going to be, it should be Facebook, no matter what kind of business you are in.

 - The more interactions your post gets, the more people will see it

 - Use Facebook Insights to see who is engaging and what posts are popular (or not)

 - If you have images online to share, link to the URL (except for video)

 - Interact with other pages